sensu/sensu-docs/content/sensu-go/6.7/api/core/entities.md

 ### Example {#entitiesentity-delete-example}

-The following example shows a request to the `/entities/:entity` API endpoint to delete the entity `sensu-centos`, resulting in a successful HTTP `204 No Content` response.
+The following example shows a request to the `/entities/:entity` API endpoint to delete the entity `sensu-centos`, which will result in a successful `HTTP/1.1 204 No Content` response:

 {{< code shell >}}
 curl -X DELETE \
 http://127.0.0.1:8080/api/core/v2/namespaces/default/entities/sensu-centos \
 -H "Authorization: Key $SENSU_API_KEY"

-HTTP/1.1 204 No Content
 {{< /code >}}

 ### API Specification {#entitiesentity-delete-specification}